firebase/functions-samples/limit-children/README.md

-# Limit number of child nodes.
+# Limit number of child nodes

 This template shows how to keep the number of child nodes in a Firebase database below a given number.
 This can be used to limit the number of lines of a chat history or logs.